 - Full Leather Uppers: Leather offers the best protection for the upper boot.
 The inner (medial) side will generally feature a heat shield for protection from the hot engine, and also give you a better grip on your bike.

 - TPU (Thermoplastic Polyurethane) protective panels: Located at high impact areas like the shin, ankle, and back of the calf.
-Deflector panels each side of the lower buckle to protect it from impacts is also something to look for.
+Deflector panels on each side of the lower buckle to protect it from impacts is also something to look for.

 - Flexible accordion panels: To the shin and back of the boot above the heel to aid in ankle flexion.